 Here at Cotswold Collections, many of our pieces tend to be designed with ‘fine pleats’ such as the accordion or sunray pleat.
 Although these designs require a large amount of cloth in their production the final piece is classic, elegant and provides wonderful movement when worn.
 Read on to discover the top seven popular pleat designs and see our current selection.

-Take a look at our current pleat offering from our Spring 2019 collection:
+Take a look at our current pleat offering:

 Our check wool woven skirt is fantastic for summer or winter wear and a perfect example of the accordion pleat.